Museum of early consumer electronics and 1st achievements

 then, remote control, but when customers were upgrading at the end of the 80s and beginning of the 90s,

-they were upgrading from receivers with knobs on and so I took the opportunity of keeping some
+they were upgrading from receivers with knobs on and so we took the opportunity of keeping some

 Pictured above, bottom to top, Drake ESR3240 receiver with Drake APS3240E 36 volt positioer to the right of it.